barryclark/jekyll-now/_posts/2021-02-15-rust-traits-and-variadic-functions.md

 See?
 Obscure!
 But nonetheless, this is a problem because we cannot implement the same trait on two types that satisfy `Fn` with different argument lists.
 Can we still find a way to pass the variadic function trait through the same interface?
 Turns out we can.

 # Generic Traits to the Rescue
 I probably would have given up here, if I had not --by sheer luck-- come across [actix-web](https://actix.rs/) at work.
 This crate achieves a similar (but more powerful) effect by letting us pass functions with all kinds of generic arguments [as handlers](https://docs.rs/actix-web/3.3.2/actix_web/struct.Resource.html#method.to).
 They mention (but don't document) a `Factory` trait which should do pretty much what I want.
 So I took a look at the [source code](https://github.com/actix/actix-web/blob/web-v3.3.2/src/handler.rs) and saw the magic.
-If you take a look, you'll see that they also blanket implement the `Factory` trait for `Fn` objects of different sizes manually[^actix_macro].
+If you take a look, you'll see that they also blanket implement the `Factory` trait for `Fn` types of different argument length manually[^actix_macro].
 But then they use a very crafty trick to implement the same trait on different `Fn` types.
 Haven't we just established that's impossible?

 Well, I was imprecise.
 What they actually do is to create a generic trait and then implement *different specializations* of the generic trait on `Fn` types with different argument lists.
 Different specializations of generic traits are different traits, but they give us the same interface[^from_trait].
 We'll leverage this by modifying our trait and making it generic by sticking a type in there that allows us to specialize the trait for different `Fn` types.